vercel/vercel/examples/README.md

 ## License

-Now Examples is an open source project released under the [MIT License](https://github.com/zeit/docs/blob/master/LICENSE.md).
+This repository is an open source project.
+See the [License](https://github.com/vercel/vercel/blob/master/LICENSE).

 ## Get In Touch